Musical expression: Mimesis and rhetoric

 In the Baroque and Classical periods of music, music (and aesthetics as a whole) was strongly influenced by Aristotle's theory of mimesis.
 Art represented the perfection and imitation of nature, speech and emotion.

 As speech was taken as a model for music, composition and performance in the Baroque period were strongly influenced by rhetoric.
-According to what has become known as the theory of affect, a musician was expected to stir feelings in his audience in much the same way as an orator making a speech in accordance with the rules of classical rhetoric.
+According to what has become known as the doctrine of the affections, a musician was expected to stir feelings in his audience in much the same way as an orator making a speech in accordance with the rules of classical rhetoric.
 As a result, the aim of a piece of music was to produce a particular emotion, for instance joy, sadness, anger or calm.
 The harmony, melody, tonality, metre and structure of the music worked to this end, as did all the aspects under the performer's control such as articulation and dynamics.